DongChen06/In-vehicle-Driving-Quality-Monitoring/README.md

-Traffic_Project
+SafeDriving
 ===============

 - Built by Dong Chen, Pengyu Chu, Zhaojian Li from Michigan State University
-- Started on Oct.19, 2019, Lastly updated on Nov.19, 2019
+- Started on Oct.19, 2019, Lastly updated on Nov.20, 2019

 Overview
 -------

 This project aims at building a on-device APP used to asist human drivers.
-This APP combines three basic functions: object detection(vehicle, traffic light, traffic sign, pedestrain), lane deviation warning and distance estimation.
+This APP combines three basic functions: object detection(vehicle, traffic light, stop sign, pedestrain), lane deviation warning and distance estimation.

 #### Motivation:
 To be added...